Kopernicus/Kopernicus/README.md

 Known Bugs:

 1.)
+The particle system is hopelessly broken and will likely remain that way.
+It will probably be removed entirely in the future.
+This happened around release 1.10 when squad removed more stock methods, but no one really noticed.

+2.)
 Not exactly a bug, but worth mentioning: The Kopernicus_Config.cfg file is rewritten when the game exits.
 This means any manual (not in the GUI) edits made while playing the game will not be preserved.
 Edit the file only with the game exited, please.

-2.)
+3.)
 At interstellar ranges, heat can sometimes behave strangely, sometimes related to map zoom (be careful zooming out).
 It is best to turn off part heating when traveling far far away.

-3.)
+4.)
 When zooming out all the way out in map view at interstellar ranges, the navball furthermore sometimes behaves oddly.
 We are working on this and monitoring all the interstellar bugs actively.

-4.)
+5.)
 Very Old craft files may complain about a missing module.
 This is a cosmetic error and can be ignored.
 Reload and re-save the craft to remove the error.

 Known Caveats: